Updated: 6 days ago

 Another idea is to choose very easy pieces to perform the very first time, so they can be performed without nervousness and that will set up the mindset for future concerts.
 Also, there is a technique that proved to be very useful: the days before the concert and the same day as well, imagine you have already played, and try focus on how you feel after you have played, try to hold on that thought; this will “trick” your mind as you will set your reality (your focus) in the experience after the “stressful” situation has passed.

 Stage fright is basically nervousness that has spiralled out of control.
 To believe you are the only one that gets anxious will be inaccurate and untrue.
 Truth is, everyone does, and should.
 We only need to contain nervousness so that it does not grow out of control.
 Realizing that a certain amount of nervousness is normal is the best starting point for learning to control it

 The best policy for nervousness is honesty – we must acknowledge it and how this affects each one, is very personal but we should always treat it accordingly.

-Let's fight your fears and join us on the VIII Edition of our Piano Festivals on the 17th November 2018 in London.
+Let's fight your fears and join us on our yearly organized Music Festivals in London.
 Improve your performing skills with the experienced piano studio.